cisco-open/otel-js/README.md

 #### Configure custom trace exporter

-Cisco OpenTelemetry Distribution supports configure multiple custom exporters.
+Cisco OpenTelemetry Distribution supports the configuration of multiple custom exporters.
 Note that you will need to handle your exporter authorization.
 Example for create OtlpGrpc Span exporter to local OpenTelemetry collector including metadata (headers) injection:

 ```javascript